 Snap Circuits (Updated)

 Snap Circuits kits are the classic way to introduce kids to the basics of electronics and they continue to be a hit with our readers and their kids ages 6-10.
 Get started with the Junior Kit. and graduate up to something more complex, like the light kit.
 One kit (maybe two) is likely enough for one house.
-If your child takes to these, at some point you can simply to move onto more other types of electronics systems.
+If your child takes to these, at some point you can simply onto more other types of electronics systems.
 (That said, you can check YouTube for ideas on how to work beyond the snap board.)
 Older kids can try their hand at soldering with items like Elenco’s DIY FM radio kits ($40 and under).

 You can’t go wrong with a ThinkFun game!
 They offer loads of options, many in the $15-30 range, for brain-bending logic games and puzzles.
 Gravity Maze was a hit in The Maker House.
 Their newest games include Roller Coaster and Rover Control.